XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.

 As an added precaution, we recommend comparing the balances of your issuing address with the Ripple-backing funds in your internal accounting system as of each new Ripple ledger version.
-The issuing address's negative balances should match the assets you have allocated to RCL outside the network.
+The issuing address's negative balances should match the assets you have allocated to XRP Ledger outside the network.
 If the two do not match up, then you should suspend processing payments into and out of the RCL until you have resolved the discrepancy.

 * Use [`rippled`'s `gateway_balances` command](reference-rippled.html#gateway-balances) or [RippleAPI's `getTrustlines` method](reference-rippleapi.html#gettrustlines) to check your balances.
-* If you have a [TransferRate](#transferrate) set, then your obligations within the RCL decrease slightly whenever other Ripple addresses transfer your issuances among themselves.
+* If you have a [TransferRate](#transferrate) set, then your obligations within the XRP Ledger decrease slightly whenever other Ripple addresses transfer your issuances among themselves.

 ## TransferRate ##